Andy Tobin

-Andrew Michael Tobin (born June 27, 1958) is the Director of the Arizona Department of Administration.
-He formerly was a member of the Arizona Corporation Commission and also served in the Arizona House of Representatives from the state's 1st district, and as former Speaker, beginning in 2011.
-He currently serves as the Director of the Arizona Department of Administration.
+Andrew Michael Tobin (born June 27, 1958) is an American business executive and former legislator who served in elected and appointed administrative positions in Arizona for nearly 20 years.
+He was a member of the Arizona Corporation Commission and in the Arizona House of Representatives representing the state's 1st district.
+He served as Speaker from 2011 to 2015.
+He also served as the Director of the Arizona Department of Administration.

 In 2014 Tobin ran for Arizona's 1st congressional district against incumbent Ann Kirkpatrick (D), who won with 52.6% of the vote.
 He previously served as the appointed director of the State Department of Insurance and Interim Superintendent of the state Department of Financial Institutions.
 He additionally served nine months as director of the Arizona Weights and Measures Department.

 Tobin ran in 2016 for reelection to the Corporation Commission, he won in the Republican primary on August 30, 2016, and in the general election.

 Biography

 Tobin was born in 1958 as the second of six children in New York City to an Irish-American family.
 He is the son of a (now) retired New York City Police lieutenant.
 His grandparents immigrated from Ireland.

 Tobin moved to Arizona in 1979, where he worked in banking and real estate lending for 13 years in the Phoenix metropolitan area.
 He moved to Dewey 16 years ago.
 He started his own employee benefit company, known as TLC Employee Benefits and Consulting.
 He specializes in insurance, marketing and public relations.

 Tobin owned and operated a local Farmers Insurance agency for six years.
 He was also CEO of a local aerospace company employing 200 people for three years until 2003.

 Tobin was elected the national president of the United States Junior Chamber of Commerce from 1988 to 1989.
 In that capacity Tobin served as ex-officio board member of the Muscular Dystrophy Association, St. Jude Children's Research Hospital and the Hugh O'Brian Youth Leadership Foundation.
 As president of the United States Junior Chamber, Tobin lobbied the Reagan administration and later the Bush administration for passage of the Line-Item Veto and a Balanced Budget Amendment.